What is unemployment insurance?

 Unemployment insurance benefits are funded through a tax on employers, which is collected by the Idaho Department of Labor and placed in a federal trust fund.
 Money from that fund can be used for unemployment benefits and for no other purpose.

 Actually, the money you collect in unemployment insurance benefits is drawn from taxes contributed solely by employers.
 In Idaho, employees do not contribute to unemployment taxes.
 Nothing comes out of your paycheck to support unemployment insurance.

-Can Idaho Department of Labor give out information about my claim?
+Can Idaho Department of Labor share my information?

 Can my claim be audited?

 Each claim is subject to review by unemployment insurance claim auditors.
 This is an in-depth audit covering wages earned during your base period, the circumstances of your separation, your work search and earnings on claim reports.
 Routine audits of claims are conducted to ensure the information reported is accurate.

 Idaho Department of Labor is an equal opportunity program and does not discriminate in employment or provision of public service on the basis of race, color, religion, sex, national origin, citizenship status, age, disability, political affiliation or belief.
 Language assistance is available to individuals with limited English proficiency.
 Auxiliary aids are available for any of the programs offered and are available upon request.